A TRUE ADVENTURE STORY

 While I can clearly remember Raf leaping out of the window immediately after me and then running along beside me, the other details of our escapade that day have faded from my memory, and I have to rely on what I was told about the incident many years later.

-Raf, who gave birth to 13 puppies in a single litter, was a typically intelligent and protective Boxer.
-As I roamed the streets, she kept positioning herself between me and any dangers, such as traffic.
+Raf was a typically intelligent and protective Boxer who gave birth to 13 puppies in a single litter.
+As I roamed the streets, she positioned herself between me and any dangers, such as traffic.

 The dog and I found our way to the local railway station, over a mile from my grandmother’s house.